 All figures should be saved as separate electronic files, and should not be embedded in the manuscript.
 Figure legends must be given at the end of the manuscript.
 Sufficient information should be included to allow the figure to be understood without reference to the text.
 When applicable, stains used for histologic sections should be indicated in the legend.
 Authors wishing to use any previously published figures must submit written permission from the copyright holder.

 Submission of excessive tabular data is discouraged, and tables should be limited to those containing data important to understanding and interpreting the results of the study.
-Authors will be asked to delete tables containing data that could be given more succinctly in the text.
+The authors will be asked to delete tables containing data that could be given more succinctly in the text.
 Do not use tables that focus on findings in individual animals.
 Authors wishing to use any previously published tables must submit written permission from the copyright holder.

 The journal reserves the right to reject any manuscript.
 All the manuscripts submitted to the journal are subject to review.
 Manuscripts are reviewed initially by a scientific editor.
 Those with insufficient priority for publication are rejected promptly.
 Manuscripts considered for publication are sent to a minimum of 2 experts for external review.
 The identity of reviewers and authors are kept confidential.

 The authors are expected to respond to reviewer comments and make appropriate revisions within 14 days.
 Revised manuscripts may be re-reviewed.
 Manuscripts that pass review are accepted for publication provided that authors respond meaningfully to questions and concerns raised by a scientific editor.